*

 3. Some ideological background

-The attitude of social professions involved in the child protection sector).
+The favoured way of thinking behind the development in the Clinton era is found in other countries too.
+Trends in social work are rather international (The attitude of social professions involved in the child protection sector).
 In the area of forced adoption, cf the rather similar conditions in Britain to what has been taking place in the USA:

 How social services are paid bonuses to snatch babies for adoption